-- The impacts of capital investment decisions in power generation technologies and the possibilities and advantages of designing flexible policy mechanisms that take into account the decision making process and real options valued by those regulated.
+- The impacts of different electric power technologies and the possibilities and advantages of designing flexible policy mechanisms that take into account the decision making process and real options valued by those regulated.

 - The life-cycle, global, and human dimensions of the energy-sustainability challenge.

-Decisions about investments in electricity generation and the policies affecting them are hard because these investments have:
+Decisions about investments in energy infrastructure and the policies affecting them are hard because these investments have: